samitmohan/ML/NeuralNetworks/neuralnetwork_blog.md

 Input 3: output: grey and white colors on multiple neurons (1-9)
     What you gave me is utter trash (prediction), i need the output to be 3 {actual}
     Cost : square of mean error (MSE) : (actual - prediction) ** 2
+    Why do we square it?
+Because we are taking average of this cost function and sometimes mean/average might have pos and neg values which cancel out giving the illusion that cost function is minimum when it's actually not.
+        Hence we square this so it works.
         This is large when network doesn't seem to know what its doing and small when its close to 3.
 So this should work.
     Average cost of all training data : Measure of how lousy the network is.